Schuylkill River Drowning Victim Remembered As 'Good Soul Gone Too Soon' - NewsBreak

 Witnesses apparently told police that they saw someone jump from the railroad trestle into the river.

-However, her cause and manner of death were determined to be an accidental drowning, the Montgomery County Coroner's Office told WFMZ.
+However, Henry's cause and manner of death were determined to be an accidental drowning, the Montgomery County Coroner's Office told WFMZ.

 Henry was among a group of 30 people who went out on the river for an annual tubing adventure, according to a Facebook post by Derek Wieneke.